 The competition and challenges of film launches are only set to become more difficult over the coming years with the ongoing expansion of services like Netflix, Amazon, HBO, etc. Despite this pressure, movie production is growing and there is a fantastic array of new content entering the market each year.
-The range of stories and storytelling only seem to be getting better and better.
+The range of stories and storytelling only seems to be getting better and better.

 The internet and digital technologies are in the process of massively disrupting the movie industry.
 The distributors’ traditional role as gatekeepers is being challenged more today than it ever has been in the past.
-At the same time, a medium flooded by content is in great need of trustworthy curators.
+At the same time, a medium flooded with content is in great need of trustworthy curators.

 All of these factors force the industry into a survival mindset, but there is still plenty of hope and, along with the pressures, there are plenty of new opportunities for intrepid companies to look into.
 We will explore the available solutions on a theoretical level first.

-In the second part of the book we will take a deep dive into case studies, strategies and processes that can aid indie distributors in their mission to reach and engage online audiences.
+In the second part of the book, we will take a deep dive into case studies, strategies, and processes that can aid indie distributors in their mission to reach and engage online audiences.

 We have seen in this chapter the various pitfalls that face indie movies, but it mustn’t all be gloom and doom.
 The same factors that have created these threats and challenges can be exploited as opportunities.
 In order to achieve this, disruption must be accepted and tackled with a focus on the end goal, rather than the process of achieving it.
-Film distributors want audiences to pay for seeing movies- whether in the form of cinema tickets, renting, watching on VOD etc. They have more methods than ever before at their disposal to achieve that.
+Film distributors want audiences to pay for seeing movies- whether in the form of cinema tickets, renting, watching on VOD, etc. They have more methods than ever before at their disposal to achieve that.

 It’s easy to say that the number of independent movies that ‘make it’ has decreased in the last 2 decades.
 But what defines them as independent films?
 And what defines ‘making it’?
 Some films produced independently are made on a shoestring budget, with a cast and crew of friends.
 For some of them, breaking out means having an audience beyond friends and family.
-For others the ambition is to be selected in festivals and build awareness and credibility for the director.
+For others, the ambition is to be selected for festivals and build awareness and credibility for the director.